MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-cost.md

    - Azure Stack HCI billing is based on a monthly subscription fee per physical processor core, not a perpetual license.
 When customers connect to Azure, the number of cores used is automatically uploaded and assessed for billing purposes.
 Cost doesn’t vary with consumption beyond the physical processor cores.
 This means that more VMs don’t cost more, and customers who are able to run denser virtual environments are rewarded.
 - Use AVS if you're locked in with VMware.
 - Use Azure Arc on any infrastructure of your choice.
-- Slowly begin migrating out of your datacenter and use Azure Arc while you're migrating to project everything into Azure.
+- Slowly begin migrating out of your datacenter and use Azure Arc while you're migrating to project everything into Azure.<!--CAF Overlap-->

 ### Capacity planning